ChandulaNethmal/chandulanethmal.github.io/_posts/2020-01-17-Digital_Camera.md

 ### 3. Mirrorless Cameras

-A mirrorless camera is a latest type of digital camera that does not have a mirror or optical viewfinder like a traditional DSLR camera.
+A mirrorless camera is the latest type of digital camera that does not have a mirror or optical viewfinder like a traditional DSLR camera.
 Instead, it uses an electronic viewfinder (EVF) or an LCD screen to preview the image and display the camera's settings.

 ![SMPS schem]({{ site.url }}{{ site.baseurl }}/assets/images//camera/cam11.jpg)

 Mirrorless cameras have several advantages over DSLR cameras.
 They are generally smaller and lighter because they don't have the large mirror and pentaprism required for an optical viewfinder.
 This makes them more portable and easier to carry around.
 They also tend to have faster autofocus and continuous shooting speeds because they don't have to move a mirror(mechanicals) out of the way to take a picture.
-Additionally, the lack of a mirror allows for a shorter distance between the lens and the image sensor, which can result in better image quality and low light performance.
+Additionally, the lack of a mirror allows for a shorter distance between the lens and the image sensor, which can result in better image quality and low-light performance.

 Mirrorless cameras come in a range of sizes and prices, from high-end models with full-frame sensors and professional-level features to more affordable models with smaller sensors and more basic features.
 Many mirrorless cameras use interchangeable lenses, so you can choose the lens that best suits your needs.

-> This is the modern alternative for DSLR cameras
+> This is the modern alternative to DSLR cameras

 ### 4. Bridge Cameras

-Now, this is my favourite type and I desperately wanted to highlight.. :D

 A bridge camera is a type of digital camera that is designed to bridge the gap between point-and-shoot cameras and DSLR cameras.
 They are generally larger and more feature-rich than point-and-shoot cameras, but smaller and less expensive than DSLRs.